Peter Smith - The Complete Works 3 and 4

 A good place to start for all Christians – and not a bad place for would-be artists and their critics.

-Peter S Smith is Head of School: Art, Design and Media at Kingston College.
+Peter S Smith is retired Head of School: Art, Design and Media at Kingston College.

 He is a Further Education representative on the Council of the National Society for Education in Art and Design (NSEAD).
 Last year he joined the Board of the European Academy of Culture and the Arts as UK representative.
 The Academy is an initiative of the CNV-Kunstenbond in the Netherlands.
 In 1974, at Rookmaaker’s invitation, Peter organised an exhibition at the Free University of Amsterdam of young artists Rookmaaker had befriended while visiting Birmingham School of Art and Design in 1968.